preyash2047/MachineLearning/Machine Learning Models with Real Life_Example/5. Reinforcement Learning/Upper Confidence Bound (UCB)/COVID_19/readme.md

-Reinforcement Learning Upper Confidence Bound (UCB)
+# Reinforcement Learning Upper Confidence Bound (UCB)
 <hr>

+* In this Analysis, I have used the dataset of COVID-19 3.1L Patient's Symptoms and conclude the following;

-# Graph as per dataset
+#### Graph as per dataset

 <img src="COVID-19 Symptoms.png" alt="COVID-19 Symptoms Chart" width="700" height="700">

-In this Analysis, I have used the dataset of COVID-19 3.1L Patient's Symptoms and conclude the following;

 1. in 85k patient major Symptom is Dry-Cough
 2. in 70k patient second major Symptom is Tiredness